 The Indiana Guest Statute prohibits family members and hitchhikers from receiving compensation for injuries

 In addition, a hitchhiker may not hold the host-driver responsible for loss or damage arising from injuries or death resulting from the operation of the motor vehicle unless the injuries or death are caused by the wanton or willfull misconduct of the operator, owner or person responsible for the operation of the motor vehicle.
-Immunity does not apply when passengers make payment for transportation.
+This immunity from responsibility does not, however, apply when passengers such as immediate family or hitchhikers make payment for transportation, like a rideshare or taxi.

 Indiana Title 34 – Civil Code and Procedure reads as follows: